Our Disciplic Succession:

 When we have a physical body, there will be physical problems.
 But everything is valuable if I can use it properly.
 Narottam Das Thakur said, karmarpane krodha bhakta-dvesi jane, lobha sadhu-sange Hari-katha (Sri Prema-bhakti-chandrika).

-We are getting Krsna consciousness in the cheapest way.
+We are getting Krishna consciousness in the cheapest way.
 Because of this we cannot understand what we are getting and what we are losing.
-If you pay a thousand dollars for one day you will think it is very valuable but if you get it very cheaply how will you understand its value?
-You offer one flower at the lotus feet of Krsna or Gurudev and afterwards you throw it away.
+If you pay a thousand dollars in one day, you will think it is very valuable; but if you get it very cheaply, how will you understand its value?
+You offer one flower at the lotus feet of Krishna or Gurudev and afterwards you throw it away.
 It may not be in an inauspicious place, but you throw it away.

 Everything can produce spiritual property—sabda, sparsa, rupa, rasa, gandha: experience by sound, touch, sight, taste and smell—all can give us good results if we adjust them in the proper way for our spiritual benefit.